breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

     //any code here will run when color is different than blue }
 else{
-    //it will only run this code if color is not blue.
+    //it will only run this code if color is blue.
 }
 ```